warshanks/discord-bots/README.md

 - ### Engages in text-to-text conversations using OpenAI's GPT-3.5 Turbo, retaining the last 10 messages in the channel
 ![](./images/ttt-generation.png)

-- ### Generates text-to-speech audio from text-to-text conversations using the Google Cloud Text-to-Speech API
+- ### Generates text-to-speech audio from text-to-text conversations using the ElevenLabs API
 ![](./images/tts-generation.png)

 - ### Generates images with Stability.AI's Stable Diffusion and OpenAI's Dall-E models